-- 4.8.1 With the removal of the debt cap, the HRA was able to be more ambitious in terms of development and acquisition of new homes.
-It planned to deliver a programme to build or acquire around 100 homes a year within the HRA.
-The government has changed its approach and has limited the number of future acquisitions to encourage increase in the amount of new builds.
+4.8.1 With the removal of the debt cap, the HRA was able to be more ambitious in terms of development and acquisition of new homes.
+The government has also changed its approach and has limited the number of future acquisitions to encourage increase in the amount of new builds.
 In support of that change, rules have been amended to encourage Councils to adopt the same approach; particularly giving 5 years rather than 3 years to spend the money raised from RtB sales.
 Combined with the increased price of acquisitions over the last year, this has meant that a shift has taken place in our plans to re-emphasise building new homes.
-Under the revised RtB regulations the Council was £15m ahead of target at the end of 2021/22.
-As a direct result of this the HRA planned to deliver a programme to build or acquire an average of 100 homes a year within the HRA over the 30 years. - 4.8.2 However, the recently introduced rent cap means a significant loss of income to the HRA and along with the lack of available suitable land, increased construction and borrowing costs, we continue to incur a net loss of 75 homes a year, 2,250 (18%) over the business plan period. - 4.8.3 The purchase of empty properties will still be actively explored where there is a viable business case, and the homes are suitable for inclusion in HRA housing stock.
+Under the revised RtB regulations the Council was £15m ahead of target at the end of 2022/23.

+A direct result of this was the ability of the HRA to plan to deliver a programme to build or acquire an average of 106 homes a year within the HRA over the 30 years.

-- 4.8.4 In terms of the capital maintenance programme, this is managed by Derby Homes alongside the revenue maintenance programme.
-The priorities for investment are - The replacement of building components within the lifecycle agreed in our plans. - Investment in solar panels where practicable to embed them into the existing plans for re-roofing (for instance where the roof aligns appropriately with the sun and is not shaded by trees). - Delivery of improvements to energy efficiency of flats partly funded by grants and - Finalisation of plans to deliver improvements to Rivermead House. - 4.8.5 The summarised position for the capital programme for 2022/23 to 2025/26 is shown below, with the detailed capital programme set out in Appendix 1.
+- 4.8.2 Due to the more recent rent limitations returning a significant loss of income to the HRA combined with significant increases in construction and borrowing cost inflations, it has been unavoidable to reprioritise the available resources between the short-term and long-term aspirations of the capital programme.
+To facilitate a balance budget the capital programme has been purposefully reviewed and as a result the average new build and acquisitions programme is now an average of 86 homes per year for the duration of the business plan.
+The plan remains unchanged and challenging for the first 5 years followed by a reduction in years 6 through to year 30.
+We continue to incur a net loss of 96 homes a year, 2,858 (23%) over the business plan period. - 4.8.3 The purchase of empty properties will still be actively explored where there is a viable business case, and the homes are suitable for inclusion in HRA housing stock. - 4.8.4 In terms of the capital maintenance programme, this is managed by Derby Homes alongside the revenue maintenance programme.
+The priorities for investment are - The replacement of building components within the lifecycle agreed in our plans. - Investment in solar panels where practicable to embed them into the existing plans for re-roofing (for instance where the roof aligns appropriately with the sun and is not shaded by trees). - Delivery of improvements to energy efficiency of flats partly funded by grants and - Finalisation of plans to deliver improvements to Rivermead House.

+It is important to note that in order to maximise return on investment, officers are examining component life cycles as well as reverting back to Decent Homes Standard from 'The Derby Standard' to meet the financial challenges being presented to the HRA.

+4.8.5 The summarised position for the capital programme for 2023/24 to 2026/27 is shown below, with the detailed capital programme set out in Appendix 1.
 As new scheme acquisitions arise through the year, approval will be sought to bring them onto the programme as they become live.